JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 13. Bailey
 14. Kiesel
 16. Prestige
+17. Vigier
+18. reiver
+19. * Ormsby ($1-2k and so beautiful some in australia some in world music pty)
+20. Kiiras Beautiful handmade finnish guitars with youtubes on how they are made, Starting at $1400

+New Set:
+Moar $3000 So super thin they are sexy as hell and apparently ring out better than any gibson.
+I love them.
+Aristides S series 060s are super sporty sexy with cool angles special non-wood material! $3000 Ver

 I don't know a lot about most of these in fact the only one I've played with my own hands is Warrior (I think!?!) but they are generally highly regarded and many of their guitars look and sound amazing!
 I am unlikely to buy one of these personally unless I find a specific reason to.